leodec/VeriSimplePIR/README.md

 - `clang++` (tested with version 10.0.0-4ubuntu1)
 - OpenSSL (used to run SHA)

+To install all requirements on a fresh installation of Ubuntu 20, run the following command:

+    sudo apt install make clang libssl-dev

 ### Instructions

 The library binary will be placed by default in `./bin/lib`.
 The directory `~/VeriSimplePIR/bin/lib` should be in your `LD_LIBRARY_PATH` environment variable, or you should manually place the binary in a directory that's in this variable.
+If `VeriSimplePIR` is cloned in your home directory, running this command or adding it to your `.bashrc` and reloading your terminal will add `~/VeriSimplePIR/bin/lib` to your `LD_LIBRARY_PATH` environment variable.

+    export LD_LIBRARY_PATH = $LD_LIBRARY_PATH:~/VeriSimplePIR/bin/lib

 Assuming the requirements are present, the library can be built by simply running `make` in the top directory.